 It contains some of the worst casting decisions and acting performances ever put to film.
 Mother Mary and Jesus (Max Von Sydow) himself walk around pronouncing his name as “Jee-zus”.
 Every marquee actor under the sun was thrown into this movie, in any role that was left, and it shows profoundly.
 Any movie that contains Rooster Cogburn, Dr. Loomis, Kojak, Jessica Fletcher, The Invisible Man, Cornelius, and Illya Kuryakin might consider its production troubled.
 The only actor not out of place is Charlton Heston for, well, obvious reasons.
 Yet, there is something still worth watching about this film.
 The Who’s Who of

 terrible famous actors makes this a fun one to watch.
 Also, coupled with John Huston’s The Bible: In the Beginning, this is one of the last true, big-budget biblical epics to come out of Hollywood’s Golden Age.
 The story is told with a sense of grandeur, and there are indeed some decent performances.
-The sets are magnificent, and although Jesus does seem robotic at times, Von Sydow does deliver a sincere performance.
+The sets are magnificent, and although Jesus seems robotic at times, Von Sydow does deliver a sincere performance.

 5. The Passion of the Christ (2004; Dir.
 Mel Gibson)